Use the Server VDI (Virtual Desktop Infrastructure) feature to deliver a desktop from a server operating system for a single user.

 Step 2.
 For Windows Server 2008 R2, install Microsoft .NET Framework 3.5 SP1 on the server before installing the VDA.

 Step 3.
-Use the command line interface of the installer to install a VDA on a supported server or server master image, specifying the /quiet and /servervdi options.
-(By default, the installer's graphical interface blocks the Windows Desktop OS VDA on a server operating system.
-Using the command line overrides this behavior.)
+Use the command line interface of the full-product installer to install a VDA on a supported server or server master image, specifying the /quiet and /servervdi options.
+(By default, the installer blocks the Windows Desktop OS VDA on a server operating system; using the command line overrides this behavior.)

-You can specify the Delivery Controller or Cloud Connector with the /controllers option.
+You can specify the Delivery Controller or Controllers while installing the VDA using the command line, using the /controllers option.

 Use the /enable_hdx_ports option to open ports in the firewall, unless the firewall is to be configured manually.